Diversity, Equity, Inclusion & Belonging

 Trenton Joiner '20College of Engineering

-I officially joined the Asian & Pacific Cultural Center in 2016 and eventually grew in to more senior roles that helped shape my leadership style.
+I officially joined the Asian and Pacific Cultural Center in 2016 and eventually grew in to more senior roles that helped shape my leadership style.
 During my time there, the center served as a safe place - a home away from home.
 My colleagues and I treated each other like family, and I found that to be very special.
 It was the first time that I had truly felt seen as an intercountry API adoptee.
 Their love and support allowed me to come in to my own and for that, I am forever thankful.

 Audrey Lin Kadoya '19College of Business